Classification of Carbohydrates in Chemistry

 Function of Carbohydrates | Carbohydrates Used

-Basic function of carbohydrate is the production of energy for the performance of vital activities in living organisms.
-Carbohydrates are also know as fuel of life.
+The basic function of carbohydrates is the production of energy for the performance of vital activities in living organisms.
+Carbohydrates are also known as the fuel of life.
 They produce energy by the process of oxidation.

 Carbohydrate + O2 -------------------------> CO2+H2O+ Energy

 (i) Glucose:- Glucose is used as an immediate source of energy for sick and sportsmen.
-It is also used in the manufactore of jams and sweets.
+It is also used in the manufacture of jams and sweets.

-(ii) Fructose:- Fructose in used as a sweetening agent in confectionery in medical syrup.
-It is also used to prevent sandiness in ice-cream.
-It is also used as a substitute of table sugar for the obese and diabetic.
+(ii) Fructose:- Fructose is used as a sweetening agent in confectionery in medical syrup.
+It is also used to prevent sandiness in ice cream.
+It is also used as a substitute for table sugar for the obese and diabetic.

-(v) Cellulose:- Cellulose has no food value but it is used as a roughage in our diet for promoting the peristaltic motion of digestive track.
+(v) Cellulose:- Cellulose has no food value but it is used as a roughage in our diet for promoting the peristaltic motion of the digestive tract.
 It is used for the manufacturing of paper.

 Cellulose